NicoHood/tweetnacl-usable/Readme.md

-### Arduino Speed Tests:
+### Arduino Speed Tests

 Tests are not relyable, with a few bytes of data.

 * Arduino Uno - Not enough ram
-* Arduino Mega - key generation: 62,2s key generation, 32,2 en/decryption
+* Arduino Mega - 62,2s key generation, 32,2 en/decryption
 * ESP8266 80Mhz - 2,8s key generation, 1,4s en/decryption
 * ESP8266 160Mhz - 1,4s key generation, 0,7s en/decryption

+### Optimization Tests

-Different gcc optimization levels seem to not influence the speed in any noticable way (not a ms difference):
+Different gcc optimization levels seem to not influence the speed in any noticable way (about a ms difference).
+Program was compiled for ESP8266 (32bit).

 OS
 Sketch uses 210,132 bytes (20%) of program storage space.
 Maximum is 1,044,464 bytes.